Mr-Guowang/Robust-ChP/README.md

   <h3 align="center">A plug-and-play robust choroid plexus segmentation tool</h3>

   <p align="center">
     The complete model weights and Docker image will be open-source after the paper accepted.
+The dataset will be made available on request(Please contact the corresponding author by email).
     <br />
     <a href="https://github.com/Mr-Guowang/Robust-ChP">Dataset(soon be open source in *Scientific Data*)</a>
     &middot;